Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Remove the pan from the heat.
 Put a couple of spoonfuls of jam onto a cold plate.
 Let this sit for a few minutes to cool.
 Lightly draw your fingertip across the surface of the jam.
 If it has formed a thin skin which wrinkles when you touch it, your jam will set.

-One of the best tips I can give you when making your jam recipes is that for those fruits that are low in pectin, you can have no-fail jam by simply grating 1 tablespoon of carrot into any of your jams.
+One of the best tips I can give you when making your jam recipes is that for those fruits that are low in pectin, you can have no-fail jam by simply grating 1 large or 2 small carrots into any of your jams.
 Grate it on the fine side of the grater so that the pieces are fine and include all the juice.
 Your jams will set and you will never have a problem with your jam recipe not setting.
 Best of all, you cannot detect the presence of the carrot!

 You can Add your Jam Recipes!